CURRENCIES : Dollar Claws Back Pre-holiday Losses | MarketScreener

 By Anneken Tappe, MarketWatch

-The U.S. dollar bounced higher Wednesday, recovering some from its pre-Christmas Day slide .
+The U.S. dollar edged higher Wednesday, recovering some from its pre-Christmas Day slide .

 Many financial markets were closed on Tuesday for Christmas.
 European markets remained closed on Wednesday as well for Boxing Day.